 Video testimonial:

-For more tips on optimizing your LinkedIn profile or customer acquisition, contact us!
+For more advice on optimizing your LinkedIn profile or customer acquisition, contact us!

 Great happy!
 Keep up the good work!